Christopher-Stevers/OpenQ-API-2/README.md

 You can now access the GraphiQL Playground at `http://localhost:4000`.

 Any changes you make will trigger a live reload thanks to `nodemon`.

+**How To Test**

+1. Boot OpenQ-API, MongoDB, and Mongo Express

+Using the `docker-compose.yml` in the root of the `OpenQ-API` repository, run `./boot.sh`

+NOTE: You may need to `chmod u+x boot.sh` to make it executable first.

+2. Run yarn